kyma-project/test-infra/docs/prow/prow-architecture.md

 Prow-controller-manager (formerly "Plank") checks regularly if there are new Prow job resources, executes the related job, and applies the Pod specification to the cluster.
 A Prow job gets created usually by the Trigger plugin based on an event from GitHub, or periodically by the Horologium component.

 ### Horologium
-Horologium triggers periodic jobs from the `job` folder based on a predefined trigger period.
+Horologium triggers periodic jobs from the `job` fnewer based on a predefined trigger period.

 ### Sinker
-Sinker scans for jobs older than one day and cleans up their Pods.
+Sinker scans for jobs newer than one day and cleans up their Pods.

 ### Branch Protector
 Branch Protector is a Prow component that is responsible for defining branch protection settings on GitHub repositories.
 It updates protection settings on GitHub repositories every 30 minutes.
 It takes configuration from the `config.yaml` file on the cluster.